 The discretionary funds that know they need to behave in a more quantitative manner around market expectations use Estimize Earnings Edge to play Moneyball.
 With Edge, you can identify names likely to outperform and underperform based on current and historical data proprietary to Estimize.
 The Earnings Edge is the only place you can get your buyside peers' expectations all in one place.

 Not only is Estimize more accurate than Bloomberg or Thomson Reuters estimates 74% of the time, it more truly represents market expectations.
 You don't need to guess what number a company has to hit just order to satisfy what's currently priced into the market.
 Use the Estimize Consensus—crowdsourced from tens of thousands of analysts, it is exactly what you’ve been looking for.

 Don't get caught on the wrong side of the pre or post earnings trade.
 Our quantitative research team has developed a Factor Model based on the strategies we know work for fully systematic investors like you.
 The Factor Model produces a -100 to +100 score in the 3 weeks around each stock's earnings and generates significant alpha.

-The Deutsche Bank Quantitative Research team found that their post earnings announcement drift strategy using the Estimize Consensus produced 65 basis points of residual return in the five days post announcement (for beats and misses of at least 10%).
+The Deutsche Bank Quantitative Research team used the Estimize consensus to build a post earnings drift strategy producing 65 basis points of residual return in the five days post release (for beats and misses exceeding 10%).

-In confirming the superior accuracy and representativeness of the Estimize data set as compared to Thomson Reuters I/B/E/S, Deutsche Bank says, "We found multiple benefits to using the Estimize dataset; especially in the case of short term applications in which accuracy is essential.
-The diversity of contributors provides a greater spectrum of information which can improve investment strategies."
+Confirming the superior accuracy and representativeness of the Estimize data over Thomson Reuters I/B/E/S, Deutsche Bank reports, "We found multiple benefits to using the Estimize dataset; especially in short term applications where accuracy is essential.
+The diversity of contributors provides a greater spectrum of information which improves investment strategies."